Ultrasound Technician Certification

 3. 3

-Usually One Year: Whether gained during or after schooling, students must possess some professional experience in medical sonography to become certified.
+At least One Year: Whether gained during or after schooling, students must possess professional medical sonography experience to become certified.

 4. 4